Terms of Service

 4.5 Basic support will be provided to Orchestra products with no charge.

-4.6 No code or other information will be provided to any client or 3rd party under any circumstances.
+4.6 No code or other information will be provided to any Client or third party under any circumstances.

 4.7 No FTP access or root access is available to Orchestra or the hosting platform